Tianxiang-C/ctx/content/en/slides/22-09-06-evo-pre/index.md

 ## Limitations

 - Not feasible to examine preferences of blind and sighted men for a larger number of WHRs
-- Did not systematically manipulate somne variables
+- Did not systematically manipulate some variables
   - Hip size, waist size, and weight
 ---